glefait/glefait.github.io/security-log.md

 # 2020

 ## Web, [SFR Caraibes](https://www.sfrcaraibe.fr/)
 Identify the leak of personal data when, while being loggued, through a modified query to a webservice.
-Under review.
+Found a sha1 password sent on the account page.
+Confirmed and solved.

 ## Web, [Odyssi](https://www.odyssi.fr/)
 Identify the leak of personal data when, unlogged, through a modified query to a webservice.
 Confirmed and solved.